Lordjiggyx/SQA/ProjectPlan.md

 ## Documents Format
-* Each file will have a definition of its corresponsindg topic
+* Each file will have a definition of its corresponding topic
 * Each file will highlight best practices and possible benefits, of following these practices
-* Corresponding mistakes or bad practices for each topic will be in a seperate file accessed by a quick link
+* Corresponding mistakes or bad practices for each topic will be in a separate file accessed by a quick link
-* Images can be used but not nessecary if so an Images folder containing the images used in each topic file should be commited and pushed.
+* Images can be used but not necessary if so an Images folder containing the images used in each topic file should be committed and pushed.

 ## Style Guide
 * H1 for page title
-* H2 for sub-titles "Best Practices / Bad Practices / Benfits / References"
+* H2 for sub-titles "Best Practices / Bad Practices / Benefits / References"
-* H3 for question before defintion e.g "What are Coding Standards"
+* H3 for question before definition e.g "What are Coding Standards"
 * Bullet points should not be numbered
 * Bullet points should not have any heading just bolded followed by text
 * "Home Page" Quick link should be in every file
 * Corresponding quick links between files should be placed to ease navigation